raphamorim/rio/README.md

 width = 800
 ```

-### Columns
+#### `columns`

-Description: Defines the column width of your console window.
+Define the column width of your console window.
 This mode is system dependant, and returns an error if you specify a column width that is not supported by your operating system.

 ```toml
 # <width> Set default width